High impedance or 50 Ohm input?

 Why UHF connectors?

 The UHF connector is largely obsolete.
 We retain it in certain models to assure interchangeability with the existing installed base.
 These are mainly larger models where a smaller connector such as the BNC would be more easily damaged.
 Typically a UHF to BNC adapter is used.
-If it becomes damaged by handling, it can be easily and cheaply replaced.
+If it becomes damaged by handling, it can be easily and inexpensively replaced.
 Newer designs of large models usually use the type N connector.

 How do I read a Pearson CT data sheet?

 There are two types of data sheets for Pearson CT’s.
-There are tabular sheets for fixed aperture current transformers, and clamp-on current transformers, and there are individual data sheets for each model.
+There are tabular sheets for fixed aperture current transformers and clamp-on current transformers, and there are individual data sheets for each model.
 The tabular sheets organize electrical parameters into time-domain and frequency-domain groups.
 You should use the time-domain specifications for pulse and transient signals, and the frequency-domain for continuous periodic signals.

 Mechanical specifications are available as drawings for families of CT’s, and on each individual model data sheet.
 See our application note on how to select a current monitor for more information.